dvoits/z3test/README.md

     * Nightly runner - application that starts nightly performance tests.
 Is scheduled to run in batch every 24 hours.
     * Azure Active Directory (AAD) application - an entity required to authenticate azure worker, nightly web app, and nightly runner in azure (if an AAD application with the given name exists already, you will be prompted to use it or create a new one).
     * A self-signed certificate as credentials for AAD application.

+    You should also use this script to update the certificate credentials for AAD application.

 2. `Deploy-ReferenceExperiment.ps1` - deploys reference experiment.
 3. `Update-AzureWorker.ps1` - builds and updates Azure worker in an existing deployment.
 AzureWorker.exe.config file is not updated so, that configuration is preserved.